benjamin-lowry/steamarchiver/README.md

   channel, e.g. ``get_client.py steam_client_ubuntu12``, ``get_client.py
   steam_client_publicbeta_osx``, ``get_client.py steam_cmd_linux``,
   ``get_client.py steamchina_win32``, etc.
+- ``unpack_sis.py`` unpacks a Steam game backup or retail master (which consists of a sku.sis manifest, csd files containing depot data, and cdm files containing metadata about the locations of chunks in the csd.)
+You need to have a downloaded copy of the manifest to unpack a sis (you can get one by running depot_archiver in dry run mode, using the -d flag.)

 For help finding appids, depotids, and manifests, check out https://steamdb.info